tensorflow/docs/site/en/install/lang_c.md

 ### Linker

-If you extracted the TensorFlow C library to a system directory, such as `/usr/local`, configure the linker with `ldconfig`:
+If you extract the TensorFlow C library to a system directory, such as `/usr/local`, configure the linker with `ldconfig`:

 <pre class="devsite-terminal devsite-click-to-copy">
 sudo ldconfig
 </pre>

-Or, if you extracted the TensorFlow C library to a non-system directory, such as `~/mydir`, then configure the linker environmental variables:
+Or, if you extract the TensorFlow C library to a non-system directory, such as `~/mydir`, then configure the linker environmental variables:

 <div class="ds-selector-tabs">